All the essential protection you need...

 Treatment of symptoms by applying pressure with the fingers to specific pressure points on the body.

 Sport massage is the practice of applying structured or unstructured pressure, tension, motion, or vibration manually or with mechanical aids to the soft tissues of the body, including muscles, connective tissue, tendons, ligaments, joints and lymphatic vessels, to achieve a beneficial response.
+Sport massage is specifically directed so as to be beneficial for anyone engaged in sport.

 Sports injury therapy is a therapeutic approach to preventing or treating injuries affecting the muscles, joints, ligaments or tendons.
 It incorporates various techniques, including but not limited to stretching, exercises, strengthening and mobilising the affected area, during the treatment process.